Affordable Housing on the Rise in Buncombe County: Habitat for Humanity

 Israel loves what she does.

-As Lawrence mentioned earlier, the volunteer model established by Habitat promises that any kind of accommodations can be made because they see the value of everyone’s participation.
+As Lawrence mentioned, the volunteer model established by Habitat promises that any accommodations can be made because they see the value of everyone’s participation.

 Shanae, a future homeowner, completed some of their sweat equity hours.
 She worked on priming and painting the inside of two units.
 She was born and raised in Asheville and looks forward to having a Habitat home to call her own.